Álvaro Pereira

-Álvaro Daniel Pereira Barragán ([ˈalβaɾo peˈɾejɾa]; born 28 November 1985) is a Uruguayan former footballer.
+Álvaro Daniel Pereira Barragán ([ˈalβaɾo peˈɾejɾa]; born 28 November 1985) is a Uruguayan former professional footballer.
+Mainly a left-back, he could perform equally as a left midfielder.

-After starting out at Miramar Misiones he went on to play for a host of clubs in several countries, mainly Porto and Inter Milan, winning eight major titles with the former while appearing in 118 competitive matches (three goals).
+After starting out at Miramar Misiones he went on to play for a host of teams in several countries, mainly Porto and Inter Milan, winning eight major titles with the former club while appearing in 118 competitive matches (three goals).

 A Uruguay international since 2008, Pereira represented his country in two World Cups and three Copa Américas, earning 83 caps and winning the 2011 edition of the latter tournament.

 Club career

 Early years

 Born in Montevideo, Pereira began his career with Miramar Misiones in 2003, moving to Argentina with Quilmes Atlético Club two years later.
 After the latter's relegation from the Primera División at the end of the 2006–07 season he joined Argentinos Juniors, finishing as the team's top goalscorer in the 2007 Apertura.

 In the middle of 2008, Pereira signed with Romania's CFR Cluj for a €2.5 million fee.
 He started in all the club's matches in its debut campaign in the UEFA Champions League.